krish-1219/mongoose-product-crud-api/README.md

 # mongoose-product-crud-api

-Node.js CRUD API for product management using Mongoose and MongoDB.
+This repository demonstrates schema design and CRUD operations in MongoDB with validation via Mongoose.
+It implements basic Create, Read, Update, and Delete operations for a product database using Node.js, Express, and Mongoose.